 In MicroEJ SDK, first create a new module project using the

-ivysettings.xmlfile describes how MicroEJ SDK will fetch the content of this repository when it is extracted locally on file system.
+ivysettings.xmlsettings file describes how to import the modules of this repository when it is extracted locally on file system.
 This file will be packaged at the root of the zip file and does not need to be modified.

 module.ivyfile describes how to build repository and lists the module dependencies that will be included in this repository.

 Configure Resolver for Input Modules

 MicroEJ Module Manager (MMM) needs to import dependencies to build the module repository.